 Middle School Division (grades 6 - 8)

-Background: This video contest allows participants to create a video on the subject of "The Constitution and You: How the Constitution Has Affected Your Life."
-Video entries should highlight the United States Constitution.
+Background: This video contest allows participants to create a video on the subject of "The Magna Carta: What It Means Today."
+Video entries should highlight the Magna Carta.

 THE WEST VIRGINIA STATE BAR